Jamlee/docker-laravel/README.md

 Prerequre tools:

-- docker
+- docker(1.6+)
-- docker-compose
+- docker-compose(1.2+)
 - [pipework](https://github.com/jpetazzo/pipework)

 Before you run the command  `docker-compose up`,you must run a data container.it can keep the data of mysql not to be removed with `docker-compose rm`.

     docker-compose -f data.yml up && docker-compose up

-Please open url http://localhost after those services started,you  will get some useful information.
+Then open url http://localhost after those services started,you will get some useful information.

 note:
-     while you execute `docker-compose -f data.yml up` again,you will lost your data of mysql.so you just need do once.
+     if you execute `docker-compose -f data.yml up` again,you will lost your data of mysql. so you just need to do it once.

 #0x2 Create project of laravel